gajendraJangid421/Event-Management-Application/Liquibase_Setup.md

 ```

-## Step 3:create a folder in resources/Sql
+## Step 3: Create a folder in resources/Sql

 ###  Include changelog-master.xml in resources/Sql